 Return flight: Erbil 03.35 - Istanbul 06.25; Istanbul 07.30 - Sofia 08.40;

 Price: 610 €/person.
-At the time of booking, the Price may be slightly different.
+At the time of booking, the price may be different.

 Visa: Visa is issued at Erbil airport and costs $70.

-Early in the morning, we arrive at the airport in the administrative capital of Iraqi Kurdistan - the city of Erbil.
-Then transfer to the hotel and rest until about 10:00 am.
-After that, we will have breakfast and a city tour.
+We will arrive early in the morning at the airport in Erbil, the administrative capital of Iraqi Kurdistan.
+After transferring to the hotel and resting until around 10:00 am, we will have breakfast and begin our city tour.

-Historians claim that the city has been continuously inhabited since the 28th century BC, which makes it one of the oldest cities in the world (UNESCO).
-In the city, we will visit the central square, where locals gather to drink tea and socialize.
-This is where the essential part of the city's active social and cultural life takes place.
+Historians claim that Erbil has been continuously inhabited since the 28th century BC, making it one of the oldest cities in the world (UNESCO).
+During our tour, we will visit the central square, where locals gather to drink tea and socialize.
+This is the hub of the city's active social and cultural life.

-At Pank Resort, we will stop for the canyon's roller coaster with spectacular views.
-Then we will continue to the beautiful city of Rawanduz.
+At Pank Resort, we'll stop to experience the canyon's roller coaster with spectacular views.
+Then we'll continue to the beautiful city of Rawanduz.
 The name comes from Raun, a famous poet of the area, and Douz, meaning citadel or tower.
 Mountains surround the site, and it is truly picturesque.

-We continue our journey on the Hamilton road, passing a picturesque gorge.
-We will travel slowly to enjoy the stunning scenery and the sheer adventure of driving through this canyon.
-Construction of the road began in 1928 when the British took control of Iraq after the fall of the Ottoman Empire.
+We'll continue our journey on the Hamilton road, passing through a picturesque gorge.
+We'll take it slow to enjoy the stunning scenery and the sheer adventure of driving through this canyon.
+The road's construction began in 1928 when the British took control of Iraq after the fall of the Ottoman Empire.
 Archibald Hamilton was the chief engineer of the road, which was named after him.
 The road is not only a vital transport connection but also a significant engineering achievement.
 Archibald Hamilton wrote a book about it entitled "The Road through Kurdistan".

-Then we continue to Khanzad Castle, located on the road between Shaqlawa and Erbil.
-It was built during the Soran Emirate in the 16th century under the rule of Princess Khanzad and her brother Prince Suleiman Beg.
-The citadel is about 40 meters high, located on a small hill and is one of the well-preserved remnants in the area.
-It has its original shape and four round towers at each corner.
-In the evening, we return to the hotel in Erbil.
+We will make a brief stop at the Gali Ali Bag waterfalls, which are considered the highest waterfalls in the Middle East.
+After that, we will continue to Khanzad Castle, located on the road between Shaqlawa and Erbil.
+This castle was built during the Soran Emirate in the 16th century under the rule of Princess Khanzad and her brother Prince Suleiman Beg.
+The citadel, which is about 40 meters high and located on a small hill, is one of the well-preserved remnants in the area.
+It retains its original shape and has four round towers at each corner.
+In the evening, we will return to the hotel in Erbil.